-Once you have enabled DRaaS on your cloud, registered on the dashboard and added your hypervisor zones to DR you are ready to enable DRaaS on your virtual servers.
+Once you have enabled DRaaS on your cloud, registered on the dashboard and added your CR Zones to DR you are ready to enable DRaaS on your virtual servers.

 OnApp with draas.io

 On the control panel go to the details page for your VS. Click on the Tools button at the top right.
 Select Enable Disaster Recovery.
 This triggers the following steps:

 - It registers the VS on the DRaaS Dashboard and creates an account for the VS owner (if he is different from the cloud owner)

 - It creates a shadow VS on the DRaaS provider zone that has been chosen

 - It sets up a secure tunnel and begins to replicate all of your data to the DRaaS provider side